NoraCodes/nora.codes/content/post/hacker-superstitions.markdown

 categories:
 - Writing
 - Culture
+description: Hackers pride ourselves on being logical and empirical, but that doesn't make us immune to superstition.
 ---

 I'm currently taking a course called "Macbeth from Page to Stage".
 We're discussing superstitions in theatre, and it got me thinking about hacker myths.
 I wrote this for the assignment, but I thought others might find it interesting.